toppa/Post-to-Post-Links-II/readme.txt

 1. The modal dialog for selecting your link destination

 == Changelog ==

+= 1.0.1 =

+* bug fix: provide relative path for ajax request
+* bug fix: on activation, use is_plugin_active() to check whether we should register the p2p button with Extensible HTML Editor Buttons (the method check was throwing an error in some environments)

 = 1.0 =
 * added visual editor button and dialog for finding posts